peakshift/bitcoin-ux/coinjoins/abstractions/contacts.md

 - Wallet can suggest a more private means of payment instead of onchain (lightning)?
 - Coin swap?

+How does this work in one off payments?

+> It would be a clunky UX for every transaction.
+I might visit 20 vendors — i dont want to have to save a contact for each transaction.
+I don't want to stop and stand still to exchange contacts.
+>
+> When the payment request is created by the merchant — does it contain the product being sold?

 ## Concept: Sharing Output Descriptors in vCard

+Rationale?
+There is no output descriptor file format.
+This is fine for device to device exchange, but not something that is friendly to share in a chat.

 ```typescript
 import { vCardJS } from 'vcards-js';